 It is essential that the school has an up-to-date telephone number where you, a relative or friend may be contacted.
-If you change your phone number, please tell the secretary.
+If you change your phone number, please tell the office.

-All after school clubs, including Breakfast and Teatime Club, are offered free of charge
+All after school clubs (excluding Breakfast and Teatime Club for children of working parents) are offered free of charge.

 Learning to read, write and calculate is guaranteed at SWB.
 We underwrite this guarantee with fail-safe programmes to ensure basic competence in literacy and numeracy.